Youth Services Bureau

 We now facilitate the program in Whitley County!

 Want to volunteer?
 Volunteers are 12 to 18 years of age.
 Teen Court volunteers hear actual cases and sit in as jury members, defense attorney, and prosecuting attorney.
-If you would like more information on how to volunteer, email Taylor Lesh at t.lesh@ysbofhuntingtonco.org
+If you would like more information on how to volunteer, email Jamie Straley at j.straley@ysbofhuntingtonco.org

 All new volunteers MUST complete a Teen Court application before participating.